Motion simulation of radio-labeled cells in whole-body positron emission tomography: discussion

-It is evident from the cell numbers (Fig.~\ref{cellnumber} and Fig.~\ref{concentration}) that certain organs are preferentially traversed by cells over others.
+It is evident from the cell numbers (Fig.~\ref{cellnumber_init}) that certain organs are preferentially traversed by cells over others.
 This is due to the fact that the probability of which blood vessel branch is chosen at bifurcations is dependent upon the proportion of blood flow, as illustrated by \eqref{eq:link_probability}.
 Organs that are less likely to be traversed by cells will therefore have a lower cell count.
-Conversely, this explains why the lungs and arterial blood, through which all cells pass, have such a high number of cells and concentration.
-As stated above, the kidneys receive a disproportionately high blood flow (see Table~\ref{table}), which is reflected in the organ's highest cell concentration at the end of the simulation as seen in Fig.~\ref{concentration}.
-This is due to the rudimentary modeling of the blood vessels in the kidneys by XCAT, exhibiting a lack of small diameter vessels (see Fig.~\ref{XCAT}c).
+This is due to the rudimentary modeling of the blood vessels in the kidneys in XCAT, exhibiting a lack of small diameter vessels (see Fig.~\ref{XCAT}c).
 Given that these represent a significant resistance, as indicated by \eqref{eq:vessel_resistance}, the blood flow to the kidneys is currently overestimated.
-Consequently, the likelihood of cell paths traversing the kidneys is greater than that of other organs.
+Consequently, the probability of cell paths traversing the kidneys is greater than that of other organs.
 The spatial resolution of the XCAT phantom thus represents a clear limitation of CeFloPS.
 In order to improve towards a more realistic behavior, two potential approaches could be followed.
 Either, missing smaller blood vessels could be added to the XCAT phantom which would lead to a higher resistance in the vasculature and thus to a more realistic blood flow.
+A potential approach is illustrated in \cite{8094255}, which outlines techniques for extending the pulmonary vasculature in the lungs.
 Or, pre-defined resistances could be attributed to dedicated organs which would also lead to a more realistic flow simulation in CeFloPS.
 In principle, a different anthropomorphic phantom with higher level of details could also be implemented in the CeFloPS framework which could circumvent the flow imbalances.